-The concept of leverage in the forex market can be one of the most challenging to understand, especially as it relates to margin.
-We’ve been approached by several of our clients who are curious to know how 1:1 leverage works when trading forex.
+The concept of leverage in the online forex trading market can be one of the most challenging to understand.
+This is especially the case as it relates to the concept of margin.
+We’ve been approached by several of our clients who are curious to understand how 1:1 leverage works when trading forex.
 Given how often this question comes up in discussions, we’d like to share a detailed answer with our global audience.

-1:1 leverage simply means that one is trading forex without any type of leverage.
-In practical terms this means that if you exchange 1,000 Euro for the equivalent in dollars, you would need to exchange the full amount.
+1:1 leverage simply means that one is trading forex without any type of leverage at all.
+In practical terms 1:1 leverage means that if you were to exchange 1,000 Euro for the equivalent in dollars, you would need to exchange the full amount.

 How Does 1:1 Leverage Work In the Forex Market?

-Taking the example further, let’s say that you exchange 500 worth of Euro for dollars during a visit to the United States.
-Unfortunately, you misplace the money you exchanged, only discovering it in your clothing after returning from your holiday.
-When you look at the exchange rate of the dollars you purchased, you discover that during your visit the dollar strengthened significantly, so when you exchange your money back at your bank, you receive 580 Euro, netting a small profit.
+Taking the example further, let’s say that you exchange 500 worth of Euro for US dollars during a visit to the United States.
+Unfortunately, let’s imagine that you misplace the money you exchanged, only discovering it in your clothing after returning from your holiday.
+When you look at the exchange rate of the dollars you purchased, you discover that the dollar strengthened significantly during your travels, so when you exchange your money back at your bank, you receive 580 Euro, netting a small profit.

 In this hypothetical example, you made a trade on 1:1 leverage.
 Most likely you wouldn’t look at it in this way but in essence, you fully exchanged one sum of money for another – that is essentially 1:1 leverage, which in other words means no leverage at all.